raisinware/firm_linux_loader/README.md

 # FIRM Linux Loader

 A bootloader for running Linux on the Nintendo 3DS family of devices.
-This version has been modified to look for a xz compressed initramfs.
+This version has been modified to look for a xz compressed initramfs named `rootfs.cpio.xz`.

 ## How to run this